Go Ad-Free

 Should Your Doctor Know You Are Not Sleeping?

 Are you sleeping enough, or are you missing out?
 Sleep scientist Matthew Walker says that skimping on sleep can shorten your life.
+That poses a real dilemma for seniors, since medications to overcome insomnia can have negative consequences for health.
+Even melatonin might be risky.
+Read on to learn more.

 The Effects of Sleeping Less Than Six Hours Nightly:

-Dr. Matthew based that conclusion on an analysis of 20 different studies.
+Dr. Matthew based his conclusion on an analysis of 20 different studies.
 One study showed that people over 45 were twice as likely to have a heart attack or stroke at some point if they slept fewer than 6 hours most nights instead of 7 to 8 hours.
 Sleep deprivation also hampers immune system activity, which could make you more vulnerable to infection or cancer.

 Those who pride themselves on sleeping fewer hours a night may be setting themselves up for dementia or obesity, or at least an increased risk of those disorders.
 Concentrating on getting a good night’s sleep may be as important as adequate exercise and a healthy diet in boosting well-being and longevity.